Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 other earnings on moneys in the Fund.

 (6) Money from any other source that is deposited in

 or transferred to the Fund.

-(b) Subject to appropriation, the Department shall distribute the 9-1-1 surcharges monthly as follows:
+(b) Subject to appropriation and availability of funds, the Department shall distribute the 9-1-1 surcharges monthly as follows:

 (1) From each surcharge collected and remitted under